metafates/mangal/README.md

 🍿 This app is inspired by __awesome__ [ani-cli](https://github.com/pystardust/ani-cli).
 Check it out!

-Currently Mangal supports these formats
+Currently, Mangal supports these formats
 - PDF
 - Epub
 - CBZ